-In the the 2020-2021 school year, the Zinn Education Project offered a series of People’s Historians Online classes on the theme of the History of the Black Freedom Struggle.
-Teachers learned directly from leading historians and also met peers from across the country.
+The Zinn Education Project offers a series of People’s Historians Online classes on the theme of the history of the Black Freedom Struggle.
+Teachers learn directly from leading historians and also met peers from across the country.

 Throughout the year we collaborate with and promote the Black Lives Matter at School Year of Purpose and Week of Action.